shyams2/gambit/README.md

 ## Building the code:

 At the moment, this library makes use of the [ArrayFire](www.github.com/arrayfire/arrayfire) library and the [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
 Additionally, we are also using the convenient [HighFive](https://github.com/BlueBrain/HighFive) library to perform convenient file writing in the HDF5 format.
 Build instructions for the same can be found on their pages.
 Make sure to set the environment variable `EIGEN_PATH` to the Eigen root folder since it's needed by the `Makefile`.
-It's also necessary to set the environment variable `HIGHFIVE_PATH` to the HighFive root directory.
+It's also necessary to set the environment variable `HIGHFIVE_PATH` to the HighFive root directory and the enviroment variable `HDF5_DIR` to the root folder of HDF5's installation.

 ## Note on naming conventions followed: